My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 And its rainfly is UV 50+ and has a 2500mm hydrostatic head waterproof coating.

-The tent also features mosquito mesh that protects you from small insects even when the rainfly is off, utility gear pockets and a gear loft for more storage, and a zippered E-port to run an electric cord into the tent.
+Additional tent features include mosquito mesh that protects you from small insects even when the rainfly is off, utility gear pockets and a gear loft for more storage, and a zippered E-port to run an electric cord into the tent.

-The NTK Laredo GT is one of the best car camping tents if you’re looking for a waterproof design that keeps you dry and protected, without needing to break the bank.
+The NTK Laredo GT is one of the best car camping tents and large family camping tents if you’re looking for a waterproof design that keeps you dry and protected, without needing to break the bank.

-And if you’re looking for something slightly larger, I’d recommend checking out the waterproof NTK Super Arizona that can hold up to 12 people.
+And if you’re looking for something slightly bigger, I’d recommend checking out the waterproof NTK Super Arizona that can hold up to 12 people.

 - E-port for running an electric cord into the tent